xcellenous/Karm-Web/README.md

 * Edward Marcos `edward@circuitsquad.org`
 * Fernando Mendez `fernando@circuitsquad.org`

+## Build System

+We use a host of Gulp plugins to streamline our build process - turning our SASS to CSS files, concatenating our Javascript files and uglifying them to reduce HTTP requests and transpiling JSX to regular Javascript.
+Make sure to have Node.js, NPM, Bower and Gulp in your system and run `npm install` and `bower install` to install all our dependencies.
+Run `gulp` to run our build system to automatically do the described tasks above.
+For more information on Gulp, [click here](http://gulpjs.com/).

 ## More Information

 An extensive documentation about how Karm works, the technology behind it and how it helps make our cities smarter, is [posted online at https://docs.google.com/document/d/17hjlQ_Uiqd5KTECS0_FVFCm6Hn2Pm1UH_05QuQDahMs/edit?usp=sharing](https://docs.google.com/document/d/17hjlQ_Uiqd5KTECS0_FVFCm6Hn2Pm1UH_05QuQDahMs/edit?usp=sharing).